pinterest/jbender/doc/http/TUTORIAL.md

 ### Run Server and Load Tester

-With the `comsat-gradle-template` server running in one terminal window, run the load tester in another one from the `jbender-http-tutorial` project directory with `./gradlew runLoadTest`.
+With the `comsat-gradle-template` server running in one terminal window, run the load tester in another one from the `jbender-http-tutorial` project directory with `gradle wrapper` (only the first time) and then `./gradlew runLoadTest`.

 The output of the load test will be the percentile distribution from the histogram.